Theophilus Danjuma: Military career

+In 1967, he was promoted to lieutenant colonel at the start of the civil war campaign towards Enugu, which was captured later that year.
+In December 1967, he was appointed Commander of the Nigerian Army's 1st Infantry Brigade, a position he held till July 1968.
+Towards the end of the Nigerian Civil War, Danjuma led a battalion that freed Jaja Wachuku, first Speaker of the Nigerian House of Representatives and the first Ambassador to the United Nations and first Foreign Affairs Minister, from detention by the Ojukwu government.

 In 1970, Danjuma attended the International Court Martial in Trinidad and Tobago as Nigeria's representative, where he was appointed president of the tribunal in a case brought against members of a failed coup attempt in Trinidad and Tobago.
 Following his promotion to Colonel in 1971, he spent the next two years with responsibility for court-martialing Army officers proven guilty of corruption and indiscipline.
 In 1975, he was promoted to brigadier and the position of General Officer Commanding (GOC), and in the following year he became the Chief of Army Staff to the Head of State, Olusegun Obasanjo.
 He played a prominent role in supporting the president in resisting the Dimka Coup in 1976.
 He retired from the Nigerian army in 1979.

 Later career

 Business

 Formed in 1979 by Danjuma, Nigeria American Line (NAL) began business and initially leased a ship called "Hannatu," which traded between Lagos and Santos in Brazil when Nigeria's bilateral trade agreement had opened the sea routes to economies in the South American markets.
 NAL went on to win patronage from Nigeria's National Supply Company (NNSC) to bring in government goods.
 NAL's list of growing clients included DICON Salt (Nigeria), project cargoes for Iwopin Paper Mill, ANNAMCO and Volkswagen Nigeria.
 NAL became a member of AWAFC (American West African Freight Conference), the Brazil-Nigeria Freight Conference and the Mediterranean Line (MEWAC).
 With the formation of the National Maritime Authority (NMA) in 1987/88, the profile of NAL increased as NMA encouraged indigenous operators to claim their share of internationally traded cargo involving Nigeria.
 NAL began with a core indigenous staff of about 12 in 1979.
 In 2009, staff in NAL-COMET were closer to 250, including approximately 12 expatriate staff members.
 From the Lagos office, the NAL-COMET Group opened branch offices in Port Harcourt, which serve Onne, Warri and Calabar seaports.

 COMET Shipping Agencies Nigeria Limited was established in 1984 by Danjuma, primarily to act as an agent for Nigeria American Line (NAL).
 COMET has grown and by the late nineties, it became one of the largest independent agents operating in Nigeria with experience in handling many types of vessels and cargo.
 In 2009, Comet handled over 200 vessels at the ports of Lagos, Port Harcourt, Calabar and Warri.
 In 2005, NAL-COMET acquired a roll-in-roll-out port (RORO) in Lagos, which makes it one of the largest independent port operators in Africa.